 A list to be used as a go to guide, when looking for Weekend Getaways In Victoria, which aren’t booked out, yet are as gorgeous and relaxing, destined to provide a relaxing weekend getaway whenever needed, even if sometimes at short notice.

 In November 2020, travel restrictions are lifting in Australia.
-Are you sweating it out online fighting for a weekend away in Victoria, at the same popular destinations as everyone other city dweller, and wondering whether to pay double the price?
+Are you sweating it out online fighting for a the best weekend away in Victoria, at the same popular destinations as everyone other city dweller, and wondering whether to pay double the price?

 Or are you trying to decide to brave the crowds at some of the best beaches in Melbourne?

 If that’s not your style, here are some alternate getaways, and best beaches in Victoria, for your next weekend escape.

 Walkerville is a small beach in South Gippsland, on Warratah Bay.
 The small town is very quiet and coastal, with enough holidayers to add the getaway vibe.
 There are plenty of houses to rent, or the Walkerville Caravan Park is another option, situated right at the water.

 One of my preferred holiday destinations in Victoria, Walkerville is that bit further out from Melbourne, giving a remote feel, but still accessible at 190 kms south east of Melbourne.

 Sandy Point is in my opinion, one of the best beaches in Victoria for a weekend getaways Australia has, and is only a couple of hours south out of Melbourne.
 As part of ‘Prom Country’, the long stretch of beach is as pretty as Wilsons Promontory (one of the best holiday destinations in Victoria), but a lot less busy and is approximately a half hour closer to Melbourne.